-Activity: Southern University Law Center Enrollment

-Objective: Increase the fall headcount enrollment by 10% from the baseline level of 565 in Fall 2016 to 630 by

-Fall 2022 (Baseline year FY 2016-2017).
+- Program: Southern University Law Center - Activity: Southern University Law Center Enrollment - Objective Maintain the fall headcount enrollment to a range of 700 to 800 students by Fall 2028 (Baseline year FY 2023-2024).

 Indicator Name: Percent change in the number of students enrolled (as of the 14th class day) at Southern University Law Center.